 Cold way of soap making

-Soap making "from scratch" at home -The process is quite dangerous, since you will have to work with chemicals.
-So in addition to the components of the soap base you need to stock up and auxiliary equipment.
-So, for cold soap you will need:
+Soap making "from scratch" at homeconditions – the process is quite dangerous, since you will have to work with chemicals.
+So in addition to the components of the soap base, you need to stock up on auxiliary equipment.
+So, for cold process soap making you will need:

 • material to protect the working surface (newspaper, oilcloth);